UznetDev/Kabr-prediction/README.md

 # Kabr Prediction

-Kabr Prediction is a machine learning project designed to predict specific outcomes based on provided data.
+This model is designed to determine the age of a crab based on its other physical characteristics.
+Using this model, it is possible to determine the age of a crab through its other data.
 This project demonstrates the use of various machine learning algorithms and data processing techniques to achieve accurate predictions.

 ## Table of Contents